Aiven-Open/opensearch-connector-for-apache-kafka/README.md

 2. Run Kafka Connect: Make sure Kafka Connect is up and running.
 3. Add OpenSearch Sink to Kafka Connect: Follow the 'How to install' instructions to add the OpenSearch sink connector to Kafka Connect.
 Example worker config is located here https://github.com/Aiven-Open/opensearch-connector-for-apache-kafka/blob/main/config/quickstart-opensearch.properties
 4. Verify plugin installation : Visit http://localhost:8083/connectors to confirm that the OpenSearch sink connector is listed
 5. Check ACLs (If Enabled): If ACLs are enabled on Kafka, ensure there are no authorization exceptions for the topic and group resources.
+Example of adding acls : https://kafka.apache.org/documentation/#security_authz_examples
 6. Install and Run OpenSearch: Ensure OpenSearch is installed and running.
-If SSL is enabled, configure the credentials in the connector worker properties.
+7. If SSL is enabled on OpenSearch, configure the credentials in the connector worker properties connection.username & connection.password.
-7. Produce Events: Produce JSON-formatted events to the Kafka topic specified in the worker properties.
+8. Produce Events: Produce JSON-formatted events to the Kafka topic specified in the worker properties.
-8. Index Creation: An index will be created in OpenSearch with the same name as the Kafka topic.
+9. Index Creation: An index will be created in OpenSearch with the same name as the Kafka topic.
-9. Create Index Pattern: Create an index pattern in OpenSearch.
+10. Create Index Pattern: Create an index pattern in OpenSearch.
-10. Discover Events: Events produced to the Kafka topic can now be discovered in OpenSearch.
+11. Discover Events: Events produced to the Kafka topic can now be discovered in OpenSearch.
-11. Trouble shooting: If there are any deserialization errors in the connector logs, try setting schema.ignore to true.
+12. Trouble shooting: If there are any deserialization errors in the connector logs, try setting schema.ignore to true.

 # Contribute